 It is extremely frustrating when I have to replace the aforementioned modem/router every couple of months.
 In my experience, this particular piece of hardware likes to die on Saturdays, which means it doesn’t get fixed until Monday, resulting in a weekend of sadness and outside activities.

-It’s a good thing I have unlimited data on my Sprint mobile plan.
+It’s a good thing I have unlimited data and tethering on my mobile plan.

 Poor Xbox Live support